XDargu/FrameByFrame/quickStart.markdown

 2. You can use the portable version or use the installer. *Note:* If you install it, the file extension .fbf will automatically be associated to Frame by Frame.

+3. If you want to see Frame by Frame in action straight away, you can download the example recording and open it:

+    [Download example recording](/FrameByFrame/assets/files/ExampleRecording.fbf){: .btn .btn-primary .fs-3 .mb-4 .mb-md-0 .mr-2 }

 # Prepare your game engine

 1. Download and install the plugin for [Unity](/FrameByFrame/unity/) or Unreal Engine